The Complete Directory to Prime Time Network and Cable TV Shows 1946–Present: Features

-Also included is "The Top 100 Series of All Time", an updated ranking of the authors' first-ever ranking of the most popular TV shows from the book TV's Greatest Hits published in 1985, that includes data through the 2006–2007 season.
-The ranking is based on points for the number of seasons these shows were on and their audience-size ranks for every season.
-Thus, the series were credited for their popularity and longevity.
-Some series that were currently on the air had moved up on the list.
-60 Minutes, which ranked #9 on the 1985 list, had since risen to #1 by virtue of its continued popularity.
+Also included is "The Top 100 Series of All Time" (an updated ranking of the authors' first-ever ranking of the most popular TV shows from the book TV's Greatest Hits, published in 1985), a ranking that in the 9th edition includes data through the 2006–2007 season.
+The ranking is based on points for their audience-size ranks per season, and the number of seasons the shows were aired—thus, crediting series for their popularity and longevity.
+Some series that had remained on the air between editions had moved up on the list; 60 Minutes, which ranked #9 on the 1985 list, has since risen to #1 by virtue of its continued popularity.